P-p-H-d/mlib/README.md

 Pop data from the container and set it in '*data'.
 There shall be at least one data to pop.
-Testing with TEST_EMPTY before calling this function is not enough as there can be some concurrent scenario where another thread pop the last value.
+Testing with the operator EMPTY\_P before calling this function is not enough as there can be some concurrent scenario where another thread pop the last value. name\_pop\_blocking should be used instead.
-It is highly recommending to use name\_pop\_blocking instead which is safer.
 This method is only defined if the base container exports the POP operator.

 ##### void name\_push\_move(name\_t concurrent, subtype\_t data)